Construction Businesses for Sale in Florida

 Construction Management Company

-Offers fully integrated construction management services for income-producing and investment-grade real estate projects throughout Florida, with clients including owner-users, investors, and healthcare/education entities.
+Provides fully integrated, fee-based construction management and general contracting services specializing in income-producing and investment-grade real estate projects throughout Florida, serving owner-users, investors, and healthcare and education entities

 Price-